 Recording Hours Worked

 All workers must sign in daily with your manager and sign out daily with a manager or company officer.
 Specifically, actors, narrators and security should sign in daily with your manager.
 All workers who require make-up application should also sign in with the make-up clerk.
 Make-up artists, wardrobe clerks, and tractor drivers should sign in daily at the ticket booth.
 Everyone, no matter classification, signs out daily at the end of the evening with a manager.

 Payable hours will be kept by a company officer daily.
-Payable hours begin at dusk, which is when the charge occurs and end when the last attraction closes.
-All workers begin and end work at the same time unless otherwise noted by their manager.
+Payable hours begin at dusk, which is when the charge occurs and end when your attraction closes.
+All workers begin work at the same time unless otherwise noted by their manager.

 Pay Periods and Pay dates